 Outline Button for Department of Art and Design

-The Icon drop down is a list of different icons that you can use to make it even clearer what the intention of the button is.
+The third drop down defaulted to None is a list of different icons that you can use to make it even clearer what the intention of the button is.
 For example:

 'Creativity Finds a Way': How the CSUSB College of Arts and Letters Faced COVID-19 Video